Colombians shed no tears for rebel leader's demise

 BOGOTA Many Colombians were enjoying a quiet night at home when the breaking news flashed across their TV screens: the military had killed the leader of Latin America's longest-running insurgency.

-"I was watching my favourite soap opera and suddenly it was interrupted by the news," said Miriam Penagos, 41, chopping and juicing oranges at her fruit stand in the capital.
+"I was watching my favorite soap opera and suddenly it was interrupted by the news," said Miriam Penagos, 41, chopping and juicing oranges at her fruit stand in the capital.

 "It is excellent, something all Colombians will remember."